-As part of Holly Schmidt’s three-year residency at UBC, the artist presents Forecast (2019-ongoing), the latest in a series of short poetic texts using the language of weather reporting to speculate on collective responses to environmental changes.
+As part of Holly Schmidt’s three-year residency at UBC, the artist presents Forecast (2019-23), the latest in a series of short poetic texts using the language of weather reporting to speculate on collective responses to environmental changes.
 Printed on vinyl with a mirror finish, Forecast reflects the surrounding environment and explores the effects of weather patterns and seasonal shifts on the local campus ecology, including its plant, animal, fungal and human participants.
 Originally installed on the windows of the AHVA Gallery at UBC and presented as part of the exhibition …we can know more than we can tell… curated by Christine D’Onofrio, changing Forecast texts have appeared on the Belkin’s clerestory windows as well as on those of the Centre for Interactive Research on Sustainability (CIRS).

-Read the full Forecast texts from Fall 2021, Spring 2022 and Fall 2022.
+Read the full Forecast texts from Fall 2021, Spring 2022, Fall 2022, and Spring 2023.

 Vegetal Encounters is Holly Schmidt’s multi-year residency with the Outdoor Art Program at UBC.
 Through this residency, Schmidt creatively engages with plant life as a significant source of life, connection and learning.
 The artist suggests that learning with plant life involves slowing down and using all of the senses to engage deeply and with respect.
 As part of her residency, Schmidt creates opportunities for students, staff and faculty on campus to attend to the plants around them.
 This engagement will result in a range of art projects in various media and of different durations.